 Some attorneys charge minimum quarter hour or more, meaning if the lawyer spends 5 minutes she will charge you for 15 minutes.
 I charge as close to actual time as possible: in 6 minute increments.
 If I spent 5 minutes, you get charged for 6, and if I spent 22 minutes, you get charged for 24 minutes.
 The only exception to this is court appearances, for which I charge a minimum of one hour.
 However, I do not charge transportation time, preparing the file for court, organizing it after court or providing you a copy of the Order that was entered.
 Time in court is of special sort, in that often, the real skill of a lawyer is shown, in what is said, not said and how it is said.
-It is a more stressful and sensitive time, and that is why many lawyers bill at hire rates for in-court time.
+It is a more stressful and sensitive time, and that is why many lawyers bill at higher rates for in-court time.

 Most family law cases, whether divorce in DuPage or Chicago, or child support modification.
 This is so mostly because it is very difficult to predict how much time a case will take.
 There are two many factors that I cannot control.
 These cases are emotional and the facts are changing every day.